Student Accommodation Costs UK 2026/27

 Other sources of student income

 The maintenance loan rarely covers everything.
-Here are the other sources most students rely on to make up the shortfall.
+Here are the other sources most students rely on to bridge the shortfall.

 | Source | Typical amount | Notes |